-Some alpine animals eat grass with many fibres (cellulose) and cannot digest them.
+Some Alpine animals eat grass with many fibers (cellulose) and cannot digest it.
 Cellulose-degrading microorganisms, which live in their intestines, help them and so they can survive and don’t starve, such as the chamois (ruminants), the ibex or the ptarmigan (with its extra-long caecum).

 This post is also available in: Deutsch

 Fungus in the gut of chamois attaches to grass.

 Some alpine animals eat lignocellulose– (fiber-) rich materials and harbor specific cellulose-decomposing microorganisms, such as anaerobic fungi (Neocallimastigomycota).
 This symbiosis is common in alpine ruminants like ibex and chamois, and in the ptarmigan with its extra-long intestines.

 Institute of Microbiology (Insam), School of Education (Kapellari), Alpenzoo (Böhm)